-To say 2019 was a big year in the food, beverage, and dietary supplement segments would be an understatement.
+To say 2019 was a big year in the food, beverage, and dietary supplements segments would be an understatement.
 Sales in the food and beverage space surpassed $7.8 billion, a 3.8% jump over 2018.

 Perhaps more telling, after years of sluggish growth online, food and beverage is now the fastest-growing e-commerce space.